Symbionese Liberation Army: Murder of Marcus Foster

+1974

 Kidnapping of Patty Hearst

-After Remiro and Little were arrested, the SLA considered kidnapping an important figure in order to negotiate the release of their imprisoned members.
+After Remiro and Little were arrested, the remaining SLA members considered kidnapping an important figure in order to negotiate the release of their jailed comrades.
 The US Federal Bureau of Investigation (FBI) found documents at one abandoned safe house revealing an action was planned for the "full moon of January 7".
 The FBI did not take any precautions, and the SLA did not act until a month later.

-On February 4, 1974, publishing heiress Patty Hearst, a sophomore at the University of California at Berkeley, was abducted from her Berkeley residence at Apartment 4, 2603 Benvenue Avenue.
-This was less than three months after a November 1973 San Francisco Chronicle story announcing the Hearst–Steven Weed betrothal.
-Their address had been published.
+On February 4, 1974, publishing heiress Patty Hearst, a sophomore at the University of California, Berkeley, was abducted from her Berkeley residence at Apartment 4, 2603 Benvenue Avenue.
+This was less than three months after a November 1973 San Francisco Chronicle story announcing her betrothal to Steven Weed, which published their address.
 The SLA choice of Hearst was for maximum news coverage of their action.

-The SLA issued an ultimatum to the Hearst family, namely, that they would release Patty in exchange for the freedom of Remiro and Little.
-Law enforcement rejected this.
-The SLA demanded a ransom from the Hearsts, in the form of a food distribution program.
+The SLA next demanded a ransom from the Hearsts in the form of a food distribution program.
 The value of food to be distributed fluctuated: on February 23 the demand was for $4 million; it peaked at $400 million.
-Although free food was distributed, the operation was halted when violence erupted at one of the four distribution points.
+The Hearsts created an organization, People in Need, which distributed free food, though the operation was halted when violence erupted at one of the four distribution points.
 The crowds were much greater than expected, and people were injured as panicked workers threw boxes of food off moving trucks into the crowd.
-After the SLA demanded that a community coalition called the Western Addition Project Area Committee be put in charge of food distribution, it organized the distribution of 100,000 bags of groceries at 16 locations across four counties between February 26 and the end of March.
+The SLA then demanded that a community coalition called the Western Addition Project Area Committee be given charge of food distribution.
+The committee organized the distribution of 100,000 bags of groceries at 16 locations across four counties between February 26 and the end of March.